- Address: 84 Rue de Varenne, 75007 Paris, France

 - Favorite Dishes: Celerisotto, Millefeuille, Cevennes Onion-Truffle Gratin

 - Notable: Considered the best vegetable restaurant in the world.
-Passard has three specialty vegetable throughout France
+Passard has three specialty vegetable farms throughout France, each with their own climate and soil conditions.

 In January 2001, Alain Passard made the headlines, having declared that ‘my menu will be entirely and exclusively dedicated to vegetables’.
 His decision was motivated mainly by personal choice, but in part by health concerns too (mad cow disease had reached France the previous year).
 The chef, having spent thirty years establishing himself as a maître rôtisseur, admitted that he ‘didn’t take any pleasure any more in eating meat’ and that ‘blood and animal flesh’ had stopped being a source of inspiration.
 The situation became so serious that Passard spent an entire year away from his kitchen, only setting foot in the restaurant to eat.
 ‘I no longer wanted to be in a daily relationship with the corpse of an animal.
 I had a moment when I took a roast out into the dining room and the reality struck me that every day I was struggling to have a creative relationship with a corpse, a dead animal.
 And I could feel inside me the weight and the sadness of the cuisine animale.’